-While you can find the last game of this NBL Finals on Free to Air in Australia, Fox Sports will provide complete coverage of every Grand Final match LIVE, in HD, along with NBL TV Replays for those who want to enjoy the action at a later time.
+While you can find up to two games each round of the NBL on Free to Air in Australia, Fox Sports will provide complete coverage of every contest LIVE, in HD, plus NBL TV Replays for those who want to enjoy the action at a later time.